amnuts/opcache-gui/README.md

 ### Reset cache

-There is an option to reset the whole cache and you can also optionally force individual files to become invalidated so they will be cached again.
-(NB: *Apparently, some version of PHP may cause a segmentation fault when using opcache_invalidate, so there is a setting in the gui script if you want to turn off the invalidate links.*)
+You can reset the whole cache as well as force individual files to become invalidated so they will be cached again.

+Both reset types can be disabled with the options `allow_reset` and `allow_invalidate`.

+### Real-time updates

+The interface can poll every so often to get a fresh look at the opcache.
+You can change how often this happens with the option `refresh_time`.
+The React javascript library is used to handle data refresh so you don't need to keep reloading the page.

 ## Project files